 The idea is that the increased use of the affected limb, combined with massed practice, will lead to neural re-wiring that, in time, will return function to the affected limb.

-You can try this at home by wearing an oven mitt or a sock over your non-affected limb for a few hours every day.
+You can try this at home by wearing an oven mitt or a sock over your non-affected limb for a few hours every day, while using your affected arm to engage in various tasks.

 2. Play “I Spy” to treat hemineglect